Microbiome-wide association study

 Often, a taxonomic level or OTU/ASV based approach is used to determine the correlations between the specific microbiome feature and the desired phenotype.
 Several methods can be employed, such as machine learning approaches like random forests, and deep learning.
 Feature association can also be established with programs like DESeq2 and ANCOM.
 However, correlations established by the wide array of tools available may not always translate into causality.
 Researchers determine causality through sequential testing.
+Newer methods have explored inference of digital twins of microbial ecosystem to address some modeling challenges arising from the diversity of microbes in such environments, inter-host variability, and compositionality of measurements.